Last Updated on November 16, 2023 by Electricalvolt

 - Valve coefficient Cv and Kv is useful for determining the flow capacity of a valve.

-- We can easily determine the pressure drop across the valve after knowing the flow coefficient of valve.
+- We can easily determine the pressure drop across the valve after knowing the flow coefficient of the valve.

 Improper calculation of Cv